Getting Your Home Ready to Sell

 Open Houses and Showings

-We include open houses to maximize exposure and accessibility.
-That said, most purchasing decisions happen through private showings, where buyers can view the home in a more focused and comfortable setting.
+Open houses maximize exposure and accessibility.
+Most purchasing decisions happen through private showings, where buyers can view the home in a more focused and comfortable setting.

 Virtual Tours

-Increasingly expected, particularly for out-of-town buyers or higher-priced properties.
+Increasingly common, particularly for out-of-town buyers or higher-priced properties.
 Reduces unqualified showings and keeps interest high between visits.

 The Selling Process, Step by Step